longNguyen010203/Youtube-ETL-Pipeline/README.md

 ## 👩🏽‍🍳 The Process

 ## 📚 What I Learned

+During this project, I learned important skills, understood complex ideas, knew how to install and set up popular and useful tools, which brought me closer to becoming a `Data Engineer`.
+ - **Logical thinking**: I learned how to think like a data person, find the cause of the data `problem` and then come up with the most `reasonable solution` to achieve high data `accuracy`.
+ - **Architecture**: I understand and grasp the `ideas` and `architecture` of today's popular and popular big data processing tool, `Apache Spark`.
+ - **Installation**: I learned how to install popular data processing, visualization and storage tools such as: `Metabase`, `Streamlit`, `MinIO`,... with `Docker`
+ - **Setup**: I know how to setup `Spark Standalone Cluster` using `Docker` with three `Worker Nodes` on my local machine

 ## 💭 How can it be improved?
  - Add more `data sources` to increase data richness.